adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_pods_demo.md

 ```
 #### Worker application

-Note that these pod is needed just for internal communication.
+Note that these pods are needed just for internal communication.

 Create a definition for a pod ``worker-app-pod.yml``
 ```